-Dermatologist Dr. Sonia Batra answers viewers skin-related questions submitted online.
+Dermatologist expert Dr. Sonia Batra answers viewers skin-related questions submitted online.
 The first viewer wrote in asking if “skin gritting” to remove blackheads really works and if so, wants to know if it’s safe.

 Dr. Batra explains skin gritting is a technique gaining popularity from an online message board of people who love skin care.
 Skin gritting involves taking facial oil and massaging it into the skin for a couple of minutes.
 Then, using a clay mask, and after, again massaging the face with facial oil.
 People have posted photos of their hands with little black specs on them, claiming they are the blackheads extracted from using this technique.
 However, Dr. Batra has some bad news: that’s not what blackheads look like!